(Updated February 2021)

 The use case that will be highlighted throughout these examples comes from the retail industry where we will forecast store sales for the next seven days.
 Accurately forecasting sales allows companies to do more than just prevent overstocking: it enables businesses to assess store performance while also managing staffing, inventory, and their supply chain.
 With the automated time series capabilities of DataRobot, we can quickly create an accurate forecasting model across thousands of different stores or product lines, evaluate the most important factors that impact sales, and get future predictions.

 Since we want to predict future daily sales for each store, we need to aggregate raw transactions into daily totals.
-An example file is shown below and includes an identifier for store, our date column, the daily number of sales, and many other attributes about the stores, internal promotions, and external factors like holidays or the level of inflation.
-(Figure 1) As is often the case, adding more data will increase the predictive power of your model.
+An example file is shown below and includes an identifier for our store, a date column, the daily number of sales, and many other attributes about the stores, internal promotions, and external factors like holidays or the level of inflation (Figure 1).
+As is often the case, adding more data will increase the predictive power of your model.
 It's always easier to start with the data you have available today and experiment with other information once you have a working model.

 To get started with DataRobot, you will log in and load a prepared training dataset.
 DataRobot currently supports .csv, .tsv, .dsv, .xls, .xlsx, .sas7bdat, .bz2, .gz, .zip, .tar, and .tgz file types, plus Apache Avro, Parquet, and ORC (Figure 1).
-(Note: If you wish to use Avro or Parquet data, contact your DataRobot representative for access to the feature.)
+(Note: If you wish to use Avro or Parquet data, contact your DataRobot representative.)

 Directly loading data from production databases for model building allows you to quickly train and retrain models, and eliminates the need to export data to a file for ingestion.

-After you load your data, DataRobot performs exploratory data analysis (EDA), detecting the data types and showing the number of unique, missing, mean, median, standard deviation, and minimum and maximum values.
+After you load your data, DataRobot performs exploratory data analysis (EDA) and shows any data quality issues detected.
+The Project Data tab will show the data types and number of missing, unique, mean, median, standard deviation, and minimum and maximum values for your dataset.
 This information is helpful for getting a sense of the dataset shape and distribution (Figure 3).

 Next, select a prediction target (what you are trying to forecast) from the uploaded dataset.
 DataRobot will analyze your training dataset and automatically determine the type of analysis (in this case, regression).